Kiera Shoemake looks at medical negligence claims for delay in diagnosing heart failure.

 How we can help you

 If your condition has been exacerbated or worsened by a failure of medical professionals to diagnose heart failure then you may be entitled to bring a medical negligence claim for compensation.
-You can read here about a medical negligence claim our team successfully dealt with, involving a man who sadly passed away after suffering an avoidable pulmonary embolism.
+Read about how our medical negligence team successfully dealt with the case of a man who sadly passed away after suffering an avoidable pulmonary embolism.

 So, if you, or someone you know, has been affected by a delay in diagnosing heart failure, then contact our team for a free case review and details of No Win, No Fee funding.